 Children with Special Needs

 It is the goal of the Center for Young Children to work with the University, families, teachers, and children to create an accepting, inclusive environment that welcomes and provides an appropriate educational experience for all children.
+Please also see our Statement of Inclusion.

 If requested at initial parent inquiry, members of the administration will discuss all aspects of the Center’s program including class size, daily schedule, staff/student ratio, curriculum, inclusive environment, educational background of the teaching staff, and other aspects of the CYC’s program.
 Should a child have identified special needs, the special educator may meet with the family prior to the family deciding whether or not to accept enrollment at the Center.